Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Let’s now go in the opposite direction from Progressivism.

 However, some leaders wish to restrict other religions, like Roman Catholics putting a statue of Mary on a platform and carrying her in their parades.
 Though I would never honor Mary in that way, once again, we have the First Amendment, so it must be allowed.
 Jefferson said a man can worship no god or twenty of them.
 Just don’t pick his pocket or break his leg.
-In other words, if a religious practice does not infringe on my liberty in practical ways, then on what grounds do I stop it, in the American Republic?
+In other words, if a religious practice does not infringe on my liberty in practical ways, then on what political grounds do I stop it, in the American Republic, the land of liberty?

 To me, gratitude for one’s country adds up to patriotism.
 I am grateful to God for the country I live in, but I don’t take things farther than that.
 I personally do not put the two terms Christian and Nationalism together.
 I prefer just being a grateful citizen of the American Republic, without joining a controversial movement.
 I like simplicity.